MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 ![alt text](Images/seg_plot.png)

+To continue with the segmentation you have to clic "Enter" on the plot.
+It will be automatically closed and the next image will be segmented.

 ### Validation
 We can take a look at the code example for validating the segmentation obtained by one or more trained networks inside the main.m file: